wincent/git-cipher/README.md

 from those files into a template, preserving the ability to get meaningful diffs of the template files themselves.)

+Although `git-cipher` can be obtained as a RubyGem, the executable itself is, by-design, a single file.
+This is to reduce the dependency footprint, making it more suitable for use in boot-strapped environments (which might not have RubyGems installed yet).

 ## Tips

 You may see prompts like the following, depending on the trust level of your